In-in worldline formalism in pair creating fields: In-in worldline formalism

 \section{In-in worldline formalism}

 Having explored some of the basic worldline building blocks, let us turn our attention to the formulation of in-in observables using them.
+Our goal in this section is to write down an in-in partition function and propagator, and hence related observables, entirely using the in-out propagators, $\sprop$~\eqref{eq:Smatrix_element}, $\spropbar$~\eqref{eq:Sbarmatrix_element}, the anti-commutation function, $G$~\eqref{eq:anticommutationWL}, and vacuum instability Green function, $\rho_h$~\eqref{eq:rhoh}, which are all well-defined in a first-quantized picture.
 We will accomplish this two equivalent ways, and in so doing draw connections between the two; the ways include a derivation from a Bogoliubov coefficient formalism~\cite{Gitman:1977ne,Fradkin:1981sc,fradkin1991quantum} and from the SK closed-time path formalism~\cite{Schwinger:1960qe,Keldysh:1964ud}.
 Let us begin with the former.